 It comes in all shapes and intensities.
 Some people talk.
-Some people disappear.
-Some become louder.
-Some become quieter.
-Some look like they’re thriving on the outside while falling apart inside.
+Other people disappear.
+Some become louder. others become quieter and some look like theyโre thriving on the outside while falling apart inside.

 My diagnosis